Beyond Strumming Patterns Re

 Variables include hitting/missing, pressing/touching, accents, ranges, timbre, changing elements, palm muting, dynamics, tempo, double-timing & splash/let ring.
 Micro-managing all of these variables is tedious, if not impossible.

-I highly recommend using your musical rhythmic feel to strum what you hear, rather than counting things out and needing them written out in symbols.
+I highly recommend using rhythmic feel to strum what you hear, rather than always counting things out and needing them written out in symbols.
+There’s too much variation to learn them all in rhythmic notation.
 The only time, as a coach, that I ever write out strumming patterns is for students, when/if they ask [often to prove that it’s not as effective as just doing it – it’s often a question of confidence].

 You already know, intuitively, how to strum and create patterns [once base level functional is happening].
 And, we can strum any song in any rhythm.
 Core idea: you know how to strum and create rhythms, so just be natural in your approach.
 It happens [when your strumming motion is natural & constant & you are confident].